michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 # e.g. this will cause all modules to be prefixed with "TryingSesterl."
 package: "trying_sesterl"

-# Main module is the only interface to a package from outside
+# Main module is the only interface to a package from outside world.
-# world.
-It has to exist and can't be imported by other modules
-# in that package.
+# It has to exist and can't be imported by modules in that package.
 main_module: "Hello"

 source_directories: